 Simpler and less intimidating

-WinDbg is often found quite intimidating, but the new version is said to be less intimidating with a better and simple interface.
-The tool is specifically re-designed for beginners to help them understand.
+WinDbg is often found intimidating, but the new version is said to be less intimidating, with a simpler, better interface.
+The tool is specifically redesigned for beginners to help them understand.

-Earlier, it was a bit difficult for the new users to get convenient with the toolbar or menu.
-But, the new version has a Ribbon that includes which currently is plain, but will soon be getting the specific contexts while you are debugging.
+Earlier, it was a bit difficult for new users to get used to the toolbar or menu.
+But, the new version has a Ribbon that includes features that are currently plain, but will soon get the specific contexts while you are debugging.

 The new File Menu is simpler, and users can easily select the options before they start with the debugging session.
-The attached dialog is also made simpler and more organized now.
-You can also launch some background tasks or your Store App without setting up with PLMDebug.exe.
+The attached dialog is now simpler and more organized.
+You can also launch some background tasks or your Microsoft Store App without setting up with PLMDebug.exe.

 Improvements and Modernizations